-It’s sad, but true – many website owners aren’t aware that their site has been hacked until the symptoms are serious.
-The importance of learning to recognize the signs of a hack cannot be overstated.
+It’s sad, but true – a hacked website is a problem many website owners have and many of them aren’t even aware their site has been hacked until the symptoms are serious.
+The importance of learning to recognize the signs of a hacked website cannot be overstated.
 Of course, it is best to have preventative measures in place to avoid the disastrous results caused by malicious hackers.
 But if your site has undergone an infiltration, there are some definite warning signs that require immediate attention.

-If your site has experienced any of the following problems, it is likely that it has already been hacked, and it is critical to get help immediately.
+If your site has experienced any of the following problems, it is likely that you have a hacked website, and it is critical to get help immediately.

 Search Engine Result Changes

 If you are not in the habit of checking your search engine results, it is a habit you need to form.
 When looking at these results, if you observe pages with unusual names, or non site-related text and topics, you have been hacked.